alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 {{< include src="charts/price_hist.html" >}}

-Now that we have applied the log transformation, the distribution is closer to a normal distribution.
+There is a very long tail, due to a few very expensive coffees.
+This suggests that there may be benefit in applying the log transformation.
+Once we do this, the distribution is closer to a normal distribution.

 ```python
 df["price_per_100g"].apply(np.log1p).(histnorm='percent', labels={"value":"price per 100g [log $]"})
 ```

-{{< include src="charts/price_hist_log.html" >}}
+{{< include src="charts/price_log_hist.html" >}}

 ### Roasting style